mkaesz/launchdarkly-python-demo/README.md

 <p>Hello, World!</p>
 ```

-1. No feature flag involved, but name gets printed as per URL path, but still no feature glag involved.
+1. No feature flag involved, but name is being provided as part of the URL and gets printed out, but still no feature flag involved.
 ```bash
 $ curl http://127.0.0.1:5000/user/Jim
 <p>Hello, Jim!</p>